zaproxy/zaproxy-website/site/content/faq/how-do-i-get-a-specific-feature-implemented-in-zap.md

 Failing that you can try to convince someone else to implement it for you.
 The [ZAP Developer Group](https://groups.google.com/group/zaproxy-develop) is a good place to find people interested in working on ZAP.
-The [Bounty Source](https://www.bountysource.com/teams/zap/issues) site allows you to put bounties on ZAP features, so that might be a suitable incentive for someone.

 And the final option is to implement it yourself.